loqoman/loqoman/README.md

  - <TODO>

   <em>&#13;&#10; N.B not all listed projects were completed entirely by me.
-Many were collaborative endevors and attribution has been given given when appropriate.</em>
+Many were collaborative endevors and attribution has been given when appropriate.</em>
 </details>